 There are some important conventions in the naming of the paths.
 A single dot "." refers to the current directory and a double dot ".." to the parent directory.
 Similarly, a tilde "~" refers to the home directory of the user.
 Assume, e.g., that we are the user george running a process with a current directory /home/george/Music/Rock (see figure 1.1).
-Then, the of Linuxes or Unices can be in different places.

-following paths refer to the same file /home/george/Doc/lyrics.doc:
+Then, the following paths refer to the same file /home/george/Doc/lyrics.doc: